 SEACAMEL created a load indicator to monitor the load transfer and centre of gravity shift of the cargo for load transfer operations.

 A shell around the GHS stability simulator software provides a dashboard with real-time all relevant information for loading,- lifting,- or salvage operations.

 Ballasting operations are performed using a prepared ballast procedure, information from the loading computer and an on-shore measuring system.
-While operations get larger and more complex, data-gathering, visualization and logging of the load transfer, stability and longitudinal bending is rarely done.
+While operations get more extensive and complex, data-gathering, visualization and logging of the load transfer, stability and longitudinal bending are rarely done.